 Sgt.
 Pepper’s Lonely Hearts Club Band – George Martin And His Orchestra (United Artists, 1968)

 Looking ahead to the Yellow Submarine soundtrack – if in fact they weren’t outtakes arranged at exactly the same time – the Fifth Beatle’s solo album British Maid/By George!/London By George! (depending on which pressing you have) included a few Fab Four makeovers amongst the Procol Harum and Traffic covers, the Radio 1 and David Frost themes and a bit of silliness that later ended up introducing Why Don’t You…?, and this brass band arrangement sees them start off marching before launching into a rowdy speaker-blowing swagger that even makes Sgt.
 Pepper’s Lonely Hearts Club Band (Reprise) sound as though they’re not hoping you will enjoy the show too enthusiastically.
+Incidentally, you can hear a lot more about my love of George Martin’s contributions to the music of The Beatles themselves here.

 Please Please Me – The Score (Decca, 1966)